 Autodesk's Bylaws permit our Board to establish by resolution the authorized number of directors, and ten directors are currently authorized.
-Mr. Beveridge is not standing for re-election at the Annual Meeting and will no longer serve on the Board following the Annual Meeting.
-The Board thanks him for his distinguished service to Autodesk.
-The Board has adopted a resolution to reduce the size of the Board from ten to nine directors immediately upon the election of the directors at the Annual Meeting.
-Accordingly, upon the recommendation of the Corporate Governance and Nominating Committee, the Board has nominated nine individuals to be elected at the Annual Meeting.
+Accordingly, upon the recommendation of the Corporate Governance and Nominating Committee, the Board has nominated ten individuals to be elected at the Annual Meeting.
 All of the nominees are presently directors of Autodesk and have consented to being named in this Proxy Statement and to serving as directors if elected.
-Unless otherwise instructed, the proxy holders will vote the proxies received by them for the nine nominees named below.
-Your proxy cannot be voted for more than nine director candidates.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them for the ten nominees named below.
+Your proxy cannot be voted for more than ten director candidates.